GuyHarwood/TypeScript-Node-Starter/README.md

 | tslint                          | Linter (similar to ESLint) for TypeScript files                       |
 | typescript                      | JavaScript compiler/type checker that boosts JavaScript productivity  |

-To install or update these dependencies you can use `npm install` or `npm update`.
+To install or update these dependencies you can use `yarn install` or `npm update`.

 # Other
 Here is a section of miscellaneous tips.